legendary-mich/moonpipe/README.md

 ```

 ### Pooling in PromiseValves
 Promises can be run concurrently.
-In order to do that you can either use the `poolMap`, `poolTap` operators (see the [Predefined operators](#predefined-operators) section for an example), or override the `poolSize` param in any of the promise-based operators.
+In order to do that you can either use the `poolMap`, `poolTap` valves (see the [Predefined valves](#predefined-valves) section for an example), or override the `poolSize` param in any of the promise-based valves.

 ```javascript
 const { MoonPipe } = require('moonpipe')